 Our team is committed to the idea that we can re-introduce PvP as a meaningful part of the ways players interact without allowing the game to degenerate in that fashion.

 We don't believe there's a magic bullet that solves all the problems with PvP with one shot.
 Rather we think the solution is a layered approach, ranging from in-game mechanical effects that impact characters who behave badly, to out-of-game moderation activities by our team to identify and reform or remove players who persist in being toxic to the community.

 Our commitment to you is that we will work continuously on these aspects of the game to make them fun, make them sustainable, and to fight the tendencies that have ruined PvP in many previous MMOs.
 We recognize there are dangers and we're prepared to do everything in our power to resist them.

-These flags will make it possible for other players to swiftly respond to unwanted acts of criminal aggression, and to set up patrols to detect and hunt down those characters who transgress against others.
+Characters can gain various flags that relate to PvP that are automatically assigned based on character actions, like attacking a neutral or friendly target.
+These flags make it possible for other players to swiftly respond to unwanted acts of criminal aggression, and to set up patrols to detect and hunt down those characters who transgress against others.

 The Reputation system is a major addition to the game system we inherited from the tabletop.
 Reputation adds a new dimension to the way the game tracks the behavior of characters.
 As your characters engage with others in PvP, your Reputation will change.
 Attacking and killing neutral or friendly opponents will have significant impacts on your Reputation.
 The lower your Reputation, the less desirable you will be as a member of a Settlement.
-Your character's Reputation affects the Settlement your character is a member of, and you may find that your fellow members would rather kick you out than tolerate your misbehavior.
+You may even find that your fellow members would rather kick you out than tolerate your misbehavior.